abaccarini/abaccarini.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: <a href='/'><b>PhD, Computer Science</b></a>
-announcement: <b>I am actively seeking academic, industry, and government research & engineering opportunities in the Northeast US/remote.
+announcement: <b>I am actively seeking academic, industry, and government research & engineering opportunities in the Northeastern US/remote.
 Please email me if you’d like to chat!</b>

 profile:
   align: right